ristonrodrigues723/maxpad/journal.md

  change is needed i wanted to try 10 expander but now keypad will ho to io/ expander and the matrix will go to keypad and the encvoders neopixels to the xaio
  <img width="1917" height="823" alt="image" src="https://github.com/user-attachments/assets/fdf4a242-8614-4f60-9edc-b2b67986cbab" />

-schematic-<img width="1919" height="884" alt="image" src="https://github.com/user-attachments/assets/d9678008-461c-443b-a61e-6cd267a68770" />
+day 2 time spent 4 hrsbinded the right 3d models the routhing is complwrte moved sdjusted everything as needed schematic-<img width="1919" height="884" alt="image" src="https://github.com/user-attachments/assets/d9678008-461c-443b-a61e-6cd267a68770" />